tenzir/tenzir/web/blog/public-roadmap-and-open-rfcs/index.md

 Regarding audience, we want to avoid an overly narrow target group, as we are in phase of growth where breadth instead of depth is more important.
 Moreover, we gain more transparency if we can unveil all ongoing thrusts.
-Therefore, we want ot cover the full spectrum of personas, but make it possible for each individual type of persona to get a relevant view.
+Therefore, we want to cover the full spectrum of personas, but make it possible for each individual type of persona to get a relevant view.

 Regarding interaction, we are actively looking for engagement.
 Throwing a